leonlinsx/minimal-mistakes/_posts/2021-02-06-financial-thoughts.md

 This is not investment advice, and I think having a small % of your overall portfolio set aside for wild bets can help.
 For example, dedicate a maximum of 5% of your capital to gamble with, knowing full well you could lose all of it.
 You'll be able to satisfy both the gambling urge whenever it arises, but never be in a position to risk your livelihood.
 It's not the financially optimal solution, but a behaviourally focused one.

-As John Huber likes to write, we can think of financial returns coming from [three main sources:](https://sabercapitalmgt.com/what-is-your-edge/ "edge")

-1. Information advantage - you have more/better information
-2. Analytical advantage - your analysis of that information is better
-3. Behavioural advantage - your mindset and actions

-I believe that the information and analytical advantages continue to shrink in the financial markets, and are already not very large for the pros.
-I also believe that the behavioural advantage is not shrinking, and will continue to be a differentiator for financial returns.

 Some other ways to take advantage